WiiLink24/web/src/content/guide/just-eat.md

 ### Channel usage:
 1. Launch the channel from the Wii Menu.

+<l class="notice info">If you need help getting the channel installed, refer to our guides on [using the patcher](/guide/patcher) and [installing WADs](/guide/wads).
+WADs for other variants of the Food Channel (Domino's, fake ordering, etc) will not work.</l>

 2. Ensure your delivery address, and other personal information, is set correctly.

+<l class="notice warn fullwidth">Do not add a space in your ZIP code / postcode.
+Doing so will cause the channel to throw a `333400` error.</l>

 3. Press `Order`, and complete your order, following the on-screen instructions.